Frequently Asked Questions

 Q: Do we need to complete the whole event or will we be able to make substitutions if a team member gets tired?

-Teams are required to enter a squad of 8 people and expected to complete each leg of the event.
-The squad must nominate 4 members to complete each leg (including one of the opposite sex for mixed teams).
-It is up to the discretion of the squad/captain to select who enters each leg.
+Teams are required to enter a team of 8 people and expected to complete each leg of the event.
+The team must nominate 4 members to complete each leg (including one of the opposite sex for mixed teams).
+It is up to the discretion of the team/captain to select who enters each leg.

 Q: How safe is the Great Adventure Challenge?